thapasijan171/DSAwithSijan/src/content/blog/BinaryTreeGeneral.md

 	<li><code>-100 &lt;= Node.val &lt;= 100</code></li>
 </ul>

-## Solutions
+# Solutions

-### Solution 1: Recursion

-The idea of recursion is very simple, which is to swap the left and right subtrees of the current node, and then recursively swap the left and right subtrees of the current node.
+# Intuition
+The problem requires inverting a binary tree, which means flipping it around its center.
+This involves swapping the left and right children of every node in the tree.

+# Approach
+1. **Base Case:**
+   - If the `root` is `null`, it means we have reached a leaf node's child, and there's nothing to invert.

+2. **Swap Children:**
+   - Swap the `left` and `right` children of the current `root` node.

+3. **Recursive Case:**
+   - Recursively call `dfs` to invert the left subtree.
+   - Recursively call `dfs` to invert the right subtree.

+4. **Return Value:**
+   - After inverting the tree, return the `root` node.

-The time complexity is `O(n)`, and the space complexity is `O(n)`, where `n` is the number of nodes in the binary tree.
+The algorithm uses a depth-first search (DFS) approach to traverse the entire tree and perform the inversion.
+The time complexity is O(n), where `n` is the number of nodes in the tree, as each node is visited once.

 #### Java